Gretsch1963/streaming-02-multiple-processes/README.md

 ## Task 1.
 Fork

-Fork this repository ("repo") into **your** GitHub account.
+Forked this repository ("repo") to my GitHub account.

 ## Task 2.
 Clone

-Clone **your** new GitHub repo down to the Documents folder on your local machine.
+Cloned  my new GitHub repo down to the Documents folder on my local machine.

 ## Task 3.
 Explore

-Explore your new project repo in VS Code on your local machine.
+Explored your new project repo in VS Code on your local machine.

 ## Task 4.
 Execute Check Script

-Execute 00_check_core.py to generate useful information.
+Execute 00_check_core.py to generate useful information and produced 00_report_core.txt with output of the environment

 ## Task 5.
 Execute Multiple Processes Project Script

-Execute multiple_processes.py.
+Executed multiple_processes.py.

-Read the output.
-Read the code.
-Try to figure out what's going on.

-1. What libraries did we import?
-1. Where do we set the TASK_DURATION_SECONDS?
-1. How many functions are defined?
-1. What are the function names?
-1. In general, what does each function do?
-1. Where does the execution begin?
-Hint: generally at the end of the file.
-1. How many processes do we start?
-1. How many records does each process insert?

-In this first run, we start 3 processes, each inserting 2 records into a shared database
+In this first run, we started 3 processes, each inserting 2 records into a shared database
 (for a total of 6 records inserted.)